Zobiya-Jumani21/Zobiya-Jumani21/README.md

 - 👋 Hi, I’m Zobiya Jumani
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Apps Development
 - 🌱 I’m currently learning Data structures and algorithms
 - 💞️ I’m looking to collaborate on Learn new Skills
 - 📫  I am available On